IMPRESSIONS OF MODERN JAPAN

 At the beginning of the 20th Century woodblock prints featuring images of old Japan became extinct.
 The art form didn’t die; only imagery featuring kimono clad Geishas, skinny drivers pulling rickshaws, and dramatic scenes from Kabuki plays changed.
 They were replaced by images heavily influenced by Modern Art and Japan’s continued integration with the West.
 Art is a reflection of life and although Japan was changing, the method of making woodblock prints remained as it had for 400 years – a collaborative effort between artist, carver, printer and publisher, each with a role to play in the creation of the final product.

 This week’s New Arrival features a pair of woodblock prints depicting two nudes.
 The images seem so Matisse-like, it’s a certainty the artist who created them, Seiichiro Konishi, had some exposure to the modern art of the time.
 Yet, he was also exposing something else.
 Konishi was a member of Sosaku-Hanga, known as the “Creative Prints” movement, which advocated that woodblock print artists draw, carve the blocks, and print their work as sole creator of the art.
 This venerable art form was no longer created by committee; instead, it reflected life in modern Japan by celebrating the singular vision of the artist.

-These Starfish and Sea Urchins are part of a much larger collection of based curiosities from all over the world available exclusively at PRIMITIVE.
+These prints are part of a much larger collection of Japanese woodblock prints available at PRIMITIVE.
 For more information or to purchase, please contact a Client Advisor at 312-575-9600 or email firstname.lastname@example.org.